Analytic expressions for the steady-state current with finite extended reservoirs: Background

 The $\qc_{\alpha , \alpha^\p}$ are for a subset of states, i.e., in the regions $\alpha,\alpha^\p \in \{\ql, \qs, \qr\}$, where we have also taken a uniform $\gamma$ as otherwise one would have to include an inhomogeneous $\gamma$ into the blocks.
 This is a trivial matter but would hinder the direct comparison with the normal DLvN.
 However, for completeness, when inhomogeneous relaxation is present, the elements are

+where $m,n \in \ql \qs \qr$ and $\gamma_{m \pm} = 0$ if $m \in \qs$.
 The ``relaxed'' distributions are $\qc^{\alpha}_0 = \text{diag}[f_\alpha (\omega_k)]$.
-The connection between the Lindblad master equation, Eq.~\eqref{eq:fullMaster}, and Eq.~\eqref{eq:C} also shows that the DLvN is always a proper quantum evolution -- that is, correlation matrix evolution is from a completely-positive trace-preserving map on the full density matrix.
+The connection between the Lindblad master equation, Eq.~\eqref{eq:fullMaster}, and Eq.~\eqref{eq:C} also shows that the DLvN is always a proper quantum evolution---that is, correlation matrix evolution is from a completely-positive trace-preserving map on the full density matrix.
 This proof works for finite or infinite reservoirs, unlike the result in Ref.~\onlinecite{hod_driven_2016} which holds only in the limit of infinite reservoirs.
 Moreover, since the Lindblad operators are in second quantized form, the evolution will always respect Pauli exclusion (observed empirically in Ref.~\onlinecite{zelovich_state_2014}).
-Further details are contained in Ref.~\onlinecite{elenewski_communication:_2017}.
+Further details are contained in Ref.~\onlinecite{elenewski_communication_2017}.

 This connection entails that any solution of Eq.~\eqref{eq:fullMaster} when electrons are non-interacting is also a solution of the DLvN, Eq.~\eqref{eq:C}.
-As well, the solution will also be to the AMEA with only isoenergetic relaxation.
+As well, the solution will also be to the AMEA with only isomodal relaxation.
 We will start by recalling the computation for the current from Ref.~\onlinecite{gruss_landauers_2016}.
 Our presentation will differ from Ref.~\onlinecite{gruss_landauers_2016} only in two significant respects: We will give a simultaneous, unified approach for both the non-Markovian and Markovian extended reservoirs, including for many-body and non-interacting impurities.
 We will also assume the wide-band limit from the beginning.
-Essentially, this computation is a finite reservoir version of the Meir-Wingreen approach~\cite{meir_landauer_1992,jauho_time-dependent_1994}.
 Since external environments, whether Markovian or non-Markovian, relax the reservoir modes, a true steady state exists even for finite reservoirs.

 We will need the lesser Green's function

 where the time-dependence signifies Heisenberg picture operators on the global space ($\ql \qs \qr$ plus external, implicit environments).
 This Green's function is connected to the correlation matrix elements through